katholt/reddog-nf/README.md

     - this would be done in the gene\_coverage\_depth process
     - trival to calculate outside of pipeline
     - check if this is something wanted
+* Ingroup defined as:
+    - m = total_reads / replicon_coverage / 100
+    - isolate's m <= (stddev all isolate's m) * 2
+    - should we also look at number of SNPs?
 * Other mixed sample detection methods?